Skip to main content

 The Plug In applies to proposals stemming from existing national or regional programmes that have been assessed and certified.

-To know how the Plug In scheme is being implemented, please contact the responsible funding body for that programme.
+To know how the Plug In scheme is being implemented for each program, please contact the responsible funding body for that programme.

 Further information about the pilot Plug In is provided in Annex 4 to the 2023 EIC Work Programme.